juan1701712251/Semillero/README.md

 ##Some data will be recolected from diferents environments using environmental sensors to check some variables as CO2, humidity, temperature, pH, ultraviolet like some other gases.<br>

 **Note:
-_Dataset for Entrenate Model could be downloaded of this repository _
+_Dataset for Entrenate Model could be downloaded of this repository (link drive dataset folder)_

 Python Libraries needed:<br>
 pySerial<br>